 A festival may be held in a certain city or village of Galicia.
 The festivals in the city are usually jam-packed full of people and marching bands playing lots of different instruments where music and atmosphere can be enjoyed to its fullest.
 The good thing is that celebrations are limited to a weekend and midweek is usually quieter and laid back time to relax before the next party starts.

 Holy week in March/April

 Holy week is celebrated heavily in Spain, not least in Galicia.
 During this week, almost every Galician town and village holds street processions that display parades of religious icons.
 Each one of these is lifelike sculptures telling the story of the Virgin Mary and Jesus to the rhythm of drum bands.

 The grandest festival in all of Galicia is that of Apóstolo Santiago, which is celebrated as Galicia´s national day.
 This is held on July 25th every year where the people spill into the cities’ streets for parades and fireworks.
 It’s a great party atmosphere where the people get really involved and anyone is welcome to celebrate.
 The party is actually a week-long and is a must-see for keen visitors of Galicia.

-Galicia is probably one of the most food-oriented places in the world hence their celebrations centre a lot on just that.
-Gastronomy features prominently in this region of Spain and the people of Galicia love their fish and seafood so much that there are several festivals to honour such an important part of the regions heritage.
+Galicia is probably one of the most food-oriented places in the world hence the centre of their celebration a lot on just that.
+Gastronomy features prominently in this region of Spain and the people of Galicia love their fish and seafood so much that there are several festivals to honour such an important part of the region's heritage.

 Book in advance